saadalenany/intellitor/ReadME.md

 A Spring Boot microservices project for e-learning utilizing spring modules & microservices architecture

 ## components
-The Project consists of 4 main microservices, gateway service, discovery server & a common Java library
+The Project consists of 3 main microservices, gateway service, discovery server & a common Java library
 * `server` ==> Eureka Discovery server listens to port `8761`
-* `dao` ==> A Database OPs microservice listens to port `8081`
 * `user` ==> An Auth & security microservice listens to port `8082`
 * `course` ==> A Business logic-related microservice for courses & quiz that listens to port `8083`
 * `enrollment` ==> A Business logic-related microservice for enrollments & engagements that listens to port `8084`
 * `gateway` ==> A Spring API-Gateway microservice listens to port `8085`
-* `common` ==> A Java library for all common & shared code by all microservices as well as utilities
+* `common` ==> A Java library for all dao ops, common & shared code by all microservices as well as utilities

 ## Running the project